hyzhang98/hyzhang98.github.io/_pages/service.md

 - **Guest Editor** of *Remote Sensing* Special Issue on ``Advancements of Vision-Language Models (VLMs) in Remote Sensing''
 - **Associate Editor** of *Vicinagearth*

+## Organizer of Conference / Workshop
+- The 4th Anti-UAV Workshop \& Challenge on CVPR 2025

 ## Program Committee Member / Reviewer of Conference

 - International Conference on Machine Learning (ICML 22--25)